kgrzybek/modular-monolith-with-ddd/README.md

 #### Theory

-During the implementation of the Payment module, Event Sourcing was used.
-Event Sourcing is a way of preserving the state of our system by recording a sequence of events.
+During the implementation of the Payment module, *Event Sourcing* was used. *Event Sourcing* is a way of preserving the state of our system by recording a sequence of events.
 No less, no more.

 It is important here to really restore the state of our application from events.
 If we collect events only for auditing purposes, it is an [Audit Log/Trail](https://en.wikipedia.org/wiki/Audit_trail) - not the *Event Sourcing*.

 The main elements of *Event Sourcing* are as follows:
 - Events Stream
 - Objects that are restored based on events.
 There are 2 types of such objects depending on the purpose:
 -- Objects responsible for the change of state.
-In DDD they will be *Aggregates*.
+In Domain-Driven Design they will be *Aggregates*.
 -- *Projections*: read models prepared for a specific purpose
 - *Subscriptions* : a way to receive information about new events
 - *Snapshots*: from time to time, objects saved in the traditional way for performance purposes.
 Mainly used if there are many events to restore the object from the entire event history.
 (Note: there is currently no snapshot implementation in the project)